smaclell/smaclell.github.io/_drafts/exterminator-6-code-reviews.md

 One team I was on would include two people on every review, an expert and a learner.
 The expert would be intimately familiar with the system being changed and the surrounding project.
 The learner could be anyone else.
-Typically the learner would be someone newer to the codebase.
+Typically the learner would be someone new to the codebase.
 The expert could user their knowledge to guide changes and avoid issues.
 The learner would help by being a fresh pair of eyes.